 \section{Approach}

-This section introduces the reverse RL loss and proposes the symmetric RL loss for A2C \citep{DBLP:journals/corr/MnihBMGLHSK16} and PPO \citep{DBLP:journals/corr/SchulmanWDRK17}, an RL version of Symmetric Cross Entropy (SCE) \citep{DBLP:journals/corr/abs-1908-06112}.
-A2C and PPO training procedures basically increase or decrease the probability of an action depending on the advantage sign, but advantage prediction involves noise due to several factors.
-A highly engineered reward function is required to eliminate errors, and the reward model has a prediction error in RLHF \citep{ouyang2022training} and RLAIF \citep{lee2023rlaif, bai2022constitutional}.
-Receiving feedback from multiple sources further complicates learning the reward model \citep{chakraborty2024maxminrlhf}.
-Additionally, the value function also has model errors, and the sign of the advantage in advantage normalization depends on how the batch is composed.
-PPO increases sample efficiency compared to A2C, but the off-policy part can introduce noise into advantage prediction.
-Similar to SCE, which is robust to noisy data, the symmetric RL loss contributes to robust learning in an RL environment that can introduce noisy predictions.
+This section introduces the reverse RL loss and proposes the symmetric RL loss for A2C \citep{DBLP:journals/corr/MnihBMGLHSK16} and PPO \citep{DBLP:journals/corr/SchulmanWDRK17}, an RL version of Symmetric Cross Entropy (SCE) \citep{9010653}.
+A2C and PPO training procedures basically increase or decrease the probability of an action depending on the advantage sign, but the advantage prediction involves noise due to several factors.
+A highly engineered reward function is required to eliminate errors, and the trained reward model has prediction errors in RLHF \citep{ouyang2022training} and RLAIF \citep{lee2023rlaif, bai2022constitutional}.
+Receiving feedback from multiple sources further complicates the training of the reward model \citep{chakraborty2024maxminrlhf}.
+Additionally, the value function also has estimation errors, and the sign of the advantage in advantage normalization depends on how the batch is composed.
+PPO increases sample efficiency compared to A2C, but the off-policy part can introduce confusion in advantage predictions (See Section~\ref{why_ppo_better}).
+Similar to SCE, which is robust to noisy data, the symmetric RL loss enhances robustness in an RL environment that can introduce noise.

-\subsection{Reverse reinforcement learning loss}
+\subsection{Reverse Reinforcement Learning Loss}

-Given a true (target) distribution $q$ and a predicted distribution $p$, if $q$ is noisy, training $p$ can be challenging and $p$ can't accurately reflect the true distribution.
+Given a true (target) distribution $q$ and a predicted distribution $p$, if $q$ is noisy, training $p$ can be challenging and $p$ cannot accurately reflect the true distribution.
 Reverse Cross Entropy (RCE) considers the reverse information from $p$.
 We propose that the reverse RL losses for A2C and PPO also incorporate reverse information to address noisy factors in the RL training procedure.
-The RCE loss (Equation \ref{rce}) defines $ \log 0 = Z$ where $Z < 0$ is some constant for $q(k|\mathbf{x}) = 0$.
-We also use this definition for the negative advantage and this also is useful to prove the robustness of the reverse RL losses.
+The RCE loss (Equation \ref{rce}) defines $ \log 0 = Z$ where $Z < 0$ is some constant for $q(k|\mathbf{x}) = 0$ \citep{9010653}.
+We also use this definition for the negative advantage and this is also useful to prove the robustness of the reverse RL losses.
 For all tasks conducted in this paper, we use $Z=-1$.
 Note that the constant terms $Z$ and $\beta$ in Equation~\ref{ra2c} and~\ref{srl} are multiplied together, so we control the impact of the reverse RL loss solely by adjusting $\beta$.
 For example, $(\beta=1.0, Z=-1.0)$ and $(\beta=10.0, Z=-0.1)$ yield the exact same results.